MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 </body>
 ```

 We only want Misty to stop when `distance` is a very small value, indicating she is very close to an object.
 To do this, write an `if` statement to check if `distance < 0.2`.
-The `if` statement will do nothing if `distance` is not a value greater than `0.2` meters, and if `distance` is `undefined`, an exception occurs and is passed to the `catch` statement.
-This will be the case when registration or error messages are received through the WebSocket.
+The `if` statement does nothing if `distance` is not a value greater than `0.2` meters, and if `distance` is `undefined`, an exception occurs and is passed to the `catch` statement.
+This is the case when registration or error messages are received through the WebSocket.
 By using a `try` statement, our callback functions behave appropriately when the “right” messages come through, and continue execution if they cannot act on the data they receive.

 If `distance` is a value less than `0.2`, use Axios to issue a POST request to the endpoint for the `Stop` command: `"http://" + ip + "/api/drive/stop"`.
-This endpoint does not require parameters, so you can omit the second parameter of `axios.post()`.
+This endpoint does not require parameters, so we can omit the second parameter of `axios.post()`.
 Chain `.then()` and `catch()` methods to log a successful response or catch any potential errors.

 ```html
 <body>